 On a lonely island fifty miles north of New York City, the bricks of a once-proud castle slowly return to the earth.
-The crumbling fortress is one of several remaining structures on tiny Pollepel Island, an abandoned six-and-a-half acre crag hugging the east bank of the Hudson River.
+The crumbling fortress is one of several remaining structures on tiny Pollepel Island, an empty six-and-a-half acre crag hugging the east bank of the Hudson River.

-The 100 year-old Bannerman’s Castle was originally built as an arsenal, and has been abandoned for the last forty five years since a fire ravaged the island in the summer of 1969.
+The 100 year-old Bannerman’s Castle was originally built as an arsenal, and has been vacant for the last forty five years since a fire ravaged the island in the summer of 1969.
 It was the creation of a nineteenth-century businessman and served as an advertisement for the era’s largest military surplus empire.

 When the castle’s namesake passed away, the island was forgotten.
 It’s brief resurrection was cut short by a fatal fire.
 For half a century the building has been losing battles against nature.
 Absent intervention in the very near future, it may lose the war.

 Francis “Frank” Bannerman VI was only three when his family emigrated from Dundee, Scotland to Brooklyn, New York in 1854.
 The family business: Bannerman’s Military Surplus (or simply “Bannerman’s”).
 The company bought and sold everything from scrap metal and munitions to full ships purchased at naval auctions.

 When Frank’s father joined the union army to fight in the Civil War in 1865, thirteen year-old Frank was left in charge of the family business.

 While young, he understood the value in military surplus goods went beyond that of the underlying scrap metal, and to that end he acquired everything his company could manage.